-A few Saturdays ago I was running a workshop on ‘Keeping it Real’ – how to improvise scenes that were realistic featuring real humans on the stage.
+A few Saturdays ago I was running an impro workshop on ‘Keeping it Real’ – how to improvise scenes that were realistic featuring real humans on the stage.

 One thing we found very helpful was the use of playing secret objectives in scenes, especially ones that were connected to the other actor.
 We found this made the scenes captivating and playful, and realistic.

 Best to illustrate with an example from the day….

 Two actors were going to play a scene together, set in the kitchen/break area of their workplace.

 Before starting the scene I took the male actor to the side and whispered to him to play the following objective, so that nobody could hear:

 Try and get her to agree to go on a date with you that evening, and end the scene with her voluntarily kissing you on the cheek.

 I then took the female actress to the side and whispered to her to play the following objective: